Analysis Configuration File¶

 Available steps.

-section contains an entry (technically a key) for every step.
+The steps section contains an entry (technically a key) for every step.

 Every step name must be unique.